yeyun11/netslim/README.md

 [**Channel Pruning via Optimal Thresholding**](https://arxiv.org/pdf/2003.04566.pdf)

 Due to the company's policy, The author will release his implementation sometime later.
-Since OT is extremely simple, you may also follow the paper to implement based on this repo or any other network slimming code with a little effort.
+If you are interested you may also follow the paper to implement based on this repo or any other network slimming code.
+It should only take a little effort since OT is extremely simple.

 ## Acknowledgement